adrianeyre/CV/README.md

 In my previous roles I have worked with a wide range people including teaching children not only computer skills but PSHE.
 It gave me the confidence to teach in front of a class of 30 and to a whole year assembly.
 I believe communication is key to a successful working relationship whether it's explaining a tricky technical concept to somebody, giving a presentation, asking for assistance or even just providing an update on the current status of a project I'm working on.
 I pride myself on my ability on to adjust my approach depending on the target audience and prevent any miscommunication from occurring.

 ### Critical Reasoning and Problem Solving
+I have a proven record of problem solving through my 13 years as a Systems Administrator.
+Systems were vital for the staff and students to perform to their best which meant that the system needed to be reliable and robust.
+Maintenance was key to reduce problems but a rapid response was needed to fix anything unforeseen, which meant that I had to be a quick thinker and needed the skill of finding the correct solution in a stressful timeframe.

 ## :computer: <a name="projects">Projects</a>
 Project title                    | Description 						 | Technologies